Why transparency about our mortgage lenders is a no-brainer

-Contractors, who roll from 3-, 6- or 12-month contract to the next, are only as ‘safe’ as their current contract.
-Or their impending renewal if they’ve been savvy enough to secure it in advance.
+Contractors, who roll from 3-, 6- or 12-month contracts to the next, are only as 'safe' as their current contract.
+Or, maybe their impending contract extension if they're able to secure it in advance.

-Should this lack of visible security mean a permanent exclusion from owning their own home?
+Should a lack of visible security mean permanent exclusion from buying a home?

 Where the High Street lenders lose the plot

-Don’t get me wrong, it wasn’t planned that way.
-But niche sectors call for specialist knowledge.
-Not only what we know, but also who we know.
-I’m not saying that to be boastful.
-It’s plain fact.
+In our case, it's not only what we know, but also who we know.
+I'm not saying that to brag.
+It's plain fact.